1. Plan on living a long time

 6. Volatility is normal; don’t let it derail you

 Every year has its rough patches.
-The red dots on these two charts represent the maximum intra-year decline in every calendar year for two equity indices: the Bovespa and the MSCI The World (developed markets), going back to 1998.
+The red dots on these two charts represent the maximum intra-year decline in every calendar year for two equity indices: the Bovespa and the S&P 500.
 While these pull-backs can’t be predicted, they can be expected, both in emerging and developed markets.

-But despite the many pull-backs, roughly 55% (for the Bovespa) and 75% (for developed markets) of those years ended with positive returns, as reflected by the gray bars.
+But despite the many pull-backs, roughly 60% (for the Bovespa) and 75% (for the U.S.) of those years ended with positive returns, as reflected by the gray bars.
 Investors need a plan for riding out volatile periods instead of reacting emotionally.

-Another important take away from this slide is the difference in both volatility and returns between the Bovespa and developed market equities, with average intra-year drops in the Brazilian market almost doubling that of developed markets.
-This is one of the arguments for adding a less volatile asset class, such as offshore equities, to a portfolio.
+Another important take away from this slide is the difference in both volatility and returns between the Bovespa and U.S. equities, with average intra-year drops in the Brazilian market almost double those found in the U.S. This is one of the arguments for adding a less volatile asset class, such as offshore equities, to a portfolio.

 7. Staying invested matters